umakiyer/Election_Analysis/README.md

 ## Election Summary
      - The script can be used as is for any number of candidates and counties.
-     - The script can be modified to determine the number of votes each candidate got from different counties( by using nested for loop).
+     - The script can be modified to determine the number of votes each candidate got from different counties( using conditional loops).
-     - If the dataset had a column for the office for which the vote was cast, then we have to modify the script( by using nested for loops) to extend analyse to different offices.
+     - If the dataset had a column for the office for which the vote was cast, then we have to modify the script to extend analyse to different offices.( using conditional loops)

 ## Resources